SS United States: Tourist class passenger spaces

-Class system
+Accommodations

 Gibbs' design incorporated a conventional, three-tiered class system for passengers, replicating those found on other classical ocean liners.
 Each class was segregated, having its own dining rooms, bars, public spaces, services, and recreation areas.
 Gibbs envisioned having passengers enforce the separation, only intermingling in the gymnasium, swimming pool, and theater.
 The stark and physical class separations, an idea associated with the Old World, contrasted with the overall American theme of the ocean liner; the United States was often seen as a nation that was removed from the old money and class segregation of the Old World.

 At maximum capacity, United States could have carried 894 first, 524 cabin, and 554 tourist-class passengers.
 During a standard season, the cost of a first-class ticket would start at $350 ($ in 2024), a cabin ticket $220 ($), and a tourist ticket $165 ($).

 First class

 First-class passengers were entitled to the best services and locations the ship had to offer, including the grand ballroom, the smoking room, first-class dining room and restaurants, observation lounge, main foyer, grand staircase, and promenades.
 Most of these facilities were located midship, distant from the vibrations and distractions of the engines and the outside.

 The liner's famous passengers favored first class due to its prestige, priority service, and spacious cabins.
 The Duck Suite, which was popularized by the Duke and Duchess of Windsor, was the ship's best-known stateroom.
 It was created by combining three first-class staterooms into a single suite containing four beds, three bathrooms, two bedrooms, and a living room.
 The name came from the walls, which were decorated with paintings of waterfowl.
 Up to 14 similar suites could be created in a similar way, establishing a level of stateroom above that of a standard first-class ticket.
 Tickets for the two-bedroom suites started at $930 ($); these were aimed at the wealthiest passengers on board.
 Much like the Duck Suite, these rooms reflected a post-war American standard of living, lacking in intricate details and adorned with natural scenes.
 All suites were spacious and equipped with dimmed lights, which were not seen on any other vessels.